AhmadBasim/DRAINOT/README.md

 - **Filename**: `ELIA_Predictions_2022-11-30.png`
 - **Description**: Time series visualization of the load forecasting results for Belgium on November 30, 2022.

-## How to Reference These Figures

-In the main text of the paper, you can refer to these supplementary figures as follows:

-"Additional figures supporting this analysis can be found in the supplementary materials available at [GitHub Repository Link]."

 ## Contact Information